Table of Contents

 For each buffer that arrives in the sink, the element needs to calculate how late or how early it was.
 This is called the jitter.
 Negative jitter values mean that the buffer was early, positive values mean that the buffer was late. the jitter value gives an indication of how early/late a buffer was.

-A synchronizing element also needs to measure its own performance in order to figure out if the performace problem is upstream of itself.
+A synchronizing element also needs to measure its own performance in order to figure out if the performance problem is upstream of itself.

 These measurements are used to construct a QOS event that is sent upstream.
 Note that a QoS event is sent for each buffer that arrives in the sink.